Using TeamCity with Xamarin

-This guide will discuss the steps involved with using TeamCity to compile mobile applications and then submit them to Xamarin Test Cloud.
+This guide will discuss the steps involved with using TeamCity to compile mobile applications and then submit them to App Center Test.

 As discussed in the Introduction to Continuous Integration guide, continuous integration (CI) is a useful practice when developing quality mobile applications.
 There are many viable options for continuous integration server software; this guide will focus on TeamCity from JetBrains.

 There are several different permutations of a TeamCity installation.
-The following is a list of some of these:
+The following list describes some of these permutations:

 Windows Service – In this scenario, TeamCity starts up when Windows boots as a Windows Service.
 It must be paired with a Mac Build Host to compile any iOS applications.

-User Account on OS X – It is possible to run TeamCity under a user account that starts up each time the user logs in.
+User Account on OS X – It's possible to run TeamCity under a user account that starts up each time the user logs in.

 There are several steps involved with setting up TeamCity:

-Installing TeamCity – The installation of TeamCity is not covered in this guide.
+Installing TeamCity – The installation of TeamCity isn't covered in this guide.
 This guide assumes that TeamCity is installed and running under a user account.
 Instructions on installing TeamCity can be found in the TeamCity 8 documentation by JetBrains.

 Preparing the Build Server – This step involves installing the necessary software, tools, and certificates required to build mobile applications and prepare them for distribution.

-Creating A Build Script – This step is not strictly necessary, but a build script is a useful aid to building applications unattended.
-Using a build script will help with troubleshooting build issues that may arise and provides a consistent, repeatable way to create the binaries for distribution, even if continuous integration is not practiced.
+Creating A Build Script – This step isn't strictly necessary, but a build script is a useful aid to building applications unattended.
+Using a build script will help with troubleshooting build issues that may arise and provides a consistent, repeatable way to create the binaries for distribution, even if continuous integration isn't practiced.

-Creating A TeamCity Project – Once the previous three steps are completed, we must create a TeamCity project that will contain all of the meta-data necessary to retrieve the source code, compile the projects, and submit the tests to Xamarin Test Cloud.
+Creating A TeamCity Project – Once the previous three steps are completed, we must create a TeamCity project that will contain all of the meta-data necessary to retrieve the source code, compile the projects, and submit the tests to App Center Test.

 Familiarity with TeamCity 8.1 is required.
 The installation of TeamCity is beyond the scope of this document.
-It is assumed that TeamCity is installed on OS X Mavericks and is running under a regular user account and not the root account.
+It's assumed that TeamCity is installed on OS X Mavericks and is running under a regular user account and not the root account.

 The build server should be a stand-alone computer, running OS X, that is dedicated to continuous integration.
-Ideally, the build server will not be responsible for any other roles, such as a database server, web server, or developer workstation.
+Ideally, the build server won't be responsible for any other roles, such as a database server, web server, or developer workstation.

 This guide does not cover a "headless" installation of Xamarin.